The Exit Interview

 However, Eli was born with two club feet and a very serious, distressed esophagus, along with several other

 physical challenges, and other issues in his chest and throat.
 However, the biggest, most noticeable issue was his feet—they were completely turned in, both feet.
-From the very start, he ended up having numerous surgical procedures on his feet as an infant and a toddler.
+Eli started out having numerous surgical procedures on his feet as an infant and a toddler.
 Really, he never got to toddle.
-For a couple of years, he struggled with having to battle casts and bars between his legs.
-Given his limited mobility, Eli was forced to do the bum slide while trying to get around.
-Pretty much nothing that was a regular life kid experience, and little success was in the cards for him at all.
+For a couple of years, he struggled with having to battle casts and bars between his ankles.
+Given his limited mobility, Eli was forced to do the bumslide when trying to get around.
+Nothing that resembled a regular life kid-experience seemed to be in the cards for him during those very early years.
 Everything was overwhelmingly tough.
-Given his challenges, and through all of those incredibly difficult obstacles, he never lost his “happy”.
+That said, given his challenges, and through all of those incredibly difficult obstacles, he never lost his “happy”.

-The other part of the challenge equation is the internal esophagus connection in his throat and stomach, which kept needing surgery after surgery to stretch and reattach.
+The other part of the challenge equation is the internal esophagus connection in his throat and stomach, which kept requiring surgery after surgery to stretch and reattach.
 Stretching and restretching for years just so he could swallow.
 Hospital surgery trips were routine, like having an every-six-month oil change kind of thing.
 Overall, he’s had 30-some-odd surgeries.
+Did I tell you he's only 13?
+I know I did.

 They love baseball.
 Ultimately, Jake didn't pursue it, but he excels in other areas.
 Eli would come to the